rossi75/WeAct4HA/documentation/user_guide.md

 For testing and a one-shot i recommend using the actions in the developer tools.
 As Home Assistant only reports back the internal device ID, we need this for every operation to read out the database then simply start using the display in any automation.
 Scribble some text, draw a diagram, anything you need...
 Examples below

+Everytime an update is being sent to the display, a replica is taken into your ../custom_components/weact_display/bmp/ directory.
+Only the last 20 images are being kept.
+You can copy the replica with WinSCP if you are fast enough

 ---
 ## 6. all services explained
 Well, this will be a long list.
 I will try to abbreviate it as much as possible